haijunsu-osu/ik_puma560_notes/README.md

 | 4     | $0.0$     | $90$          | $0.43307$  | $\theta_4$               |
 | 5     | $0.0$     | $-90$         | $0.0$      | $\theta_5$               |
 | 6     | $0.0$     | $0$           | $0.0$      | $\theta_6$               |
-3. **Compute DH Transform for Each Joint**: For each joint, a DH transformation matrix is constructed using the following formula:
+Step 3. **Compute DH Transform for Each Joint**: For each joint, a DH transformation matrix is constructed using the following formula:

    $$
    T = \begin{bmatrix}